-This article presents an analysis of the multilateral system, arguing that multilateralism is going through a profound set of changes as a result of: (1) the emergence of new multilateral actors; (2) the development of new multilateral playing fields; and (3) the rise of new concepts of multilateralism.
+This paper presents an analysis of the multilateral system arguing that multilateralism is going through a profound set of changes as a result of: i) the emergence of new multilateral actors; ii) the development of new multilateral playing fields; and iii) the rise of new concepts of multilateralism.
 This has consequences for world politics: the world is moving from unipolarity towards a networked form of multipolarity.
-This article proposes to grasp these changes through the 'Web 2.0' metaphor, as the existing multilateral system is contrasted with the emerging 'Mode 2.0' of which the main characteristics are: (1) the diversification of multilateral organisations; (2) the growing importance of nonstate actors such as substate regions and supranational regional organisations; (3) the increased interlinkages between policy domains; and (4) the growing space for citizen involvement.
+This paper proposes to grasp these changes through the 'Web 2.0.' metaphor, as the existing multilateralism system is contrasted with the emerging 'Mode 2.0.' of which the main characteristics are: (i) the diversification of multilateral organisations, (ii) the growing importance of non-state actors such as substate regions and supranational regional organisations; (iii) the increased interlinkages between policy domains and (iv) the growing space for citizen involvement.
 The main upshot is that the multilateral system is moving from a closed to an open system.
 Both states and international organisations will have to adapt to this new reality.